Workers on Edge: 80% Fear Wage Loss, 71% Expect Trade Fallout, 42% Anticipate Layoffs

 What Workers Are Worried About Most

-Employees aren’t just concerned about the economy in general; they’re thinking about how these challenges will impact their careers.
+Employees aren’t just concerned about the economy in general; they’re thinking about how these challenges, such as increased working hours, will impact their careers.

 Top concerns: